ironArray/Caterva2/doc/tutorials/web-client.md

 The newly created lazy expression
 ```

 The dataset has very reduced metadata that just describes its shape, type, expression and operands.
 However, you may still use it as any other dataset, e.g. to view its data (which will be computed on-the-fly), have it participate in other lazy expressions, or download it (with fully computed data) to your device.
-As any dataset in your scratch space, it can also be deleted.
+As any dataset in your personal space, it can also be deleted.

 Lazy expressions are a very versatile tool to have complex computations performed by a powerful and well-connected machine (the subscriber), and get the result to your device once satisfied with the result.
 Many [arithmetic and reduction operations][b2-lazyexpr] are supported, just play with them and find out!